Provmawn/my_config/README.md

 # my_config
-All of my personal configuration for the tools I use
+All of my personal configuration for the tools I use (git, vim, tmux)